Skip to main content

 Translation

 To know yet seem not to know — this is the highest.
 Not to know yet think you know — this is a sickness.
-Only by regarding sickness as sickness does one become free of sickness.
-The Sage is free of sickness because he regards sickness as sickness.
-Therefore he is free of sickness.
+Only by recognizing sickness as sickness does one become free of it.
+The Sage is free of sickness because he recognizes sickness as sickness.
+And so he is free of sickness.

 Word Notes